run2bizdocs/documentation/en-us/docs/builder/advanced-options/css.md

 title: CSS
-Description: The Neuro allows the maintenance of CSS files within the tool.
+Description: The Builder allows the maintenance of CSS files within the tool.
 These files can be used on Forms as a dependency.
 # CSS

-The Neuro allows the maintenance of CSS files within the tool.
+The Builder allows the maintenance of CSS files within the tool.
 These files can be used on Forms as a dependency.

 !!!
 Abstract "ATTENTION"